 One of the reasons people don’t like to sell is that we don’t like rejection.
 As young children we develop a deep-seated fear of being abandoned by those that we love, and it follows us into adulthood.
 There’s this subconscious connection that’s created between this fear and a prospect saying no. You’re going to need to talk to your therapist about that one…

 But we also avoid asking for business because we don’t know what to say if the other person doesn’t say yes or no. That’s why most of us will only “ask for the order” when we already know the answer.
 Whether it’s a formal sales situation where you are asking a prospect for a business deal, an internal meeting where you are trying to get agreement around a course of action, or asking someone on a date, when they say yes or no, life is good because we know the next step and we can go from there.

 And though a straight-out “no” is not what we’re going for, at least we know how to respond to that (because the conversation is over).
-More common than both the “yeses” and the “nos” is the murky land of the objection; when the other person isn’t saying yes or no. Maybe they aren’t sure, or they need some more information, or they just don’t want to make a wrong decision.
+More common than both the “yeses” and the “nos” is the murky land of the objection.
+That’s when the other person isn’t saying yes or no. Maybe they aren’t sure, or they need some more information.
+Or they just don’t want to make a wrong decision.
 I’ve seen many salespeople stumble around in this area, not knowing exactly what to say.
 And this social awkwardness is usually all it takes for us to avoid a similar scenario in the future.

 How you answer the objections does depend on what you are selling, but starting with this phrase will help: